jmeubank/phpipam-cloud/README.md

 of partitioning, the private cloud side loses its synchronous view of the cluster, being weighted lower than the public cloud, and the private cloud side enters read-only mode until communication is restored.

+TODO:
+* Database auto-clustering - if a node is rebuilt from scratch it should be able to automatically join the existing cluster and suck down the database
+* Database snapshots - take daily snapshots of the database files, preferably in a quiesced state, so that new containers can boot straight up from an existing snapshot